cheng-zhao/pyEZmock/README.md

 ## Acknowledgements

-This package is inspired by Tony Zhang (@neutrinonerd3333)'s work, and I thank Dr. Chia-Hsun Chuang for his supports and suggestions.
+This package is inspired by [Tony Zhang](https://github.com/neutrinonerd3333)'s work, and I thank Dr. Chia-Hsun Chuang for his supports and suggestions.

 ## References